angelo-soyannwo/EC463-Senior-Design-Stand-Alone-Solar-Project-Github/README.md

 ```bash
 node server.cjs
 ```
+__For development work I highly recommend always using nodemon rather than node.__

 Both will currently start the backend server at http://localhost:8000/ (I just selected port 8000 at the time of writing this).

-__For development work I highly recommend always using nodemon rather than node:__

 This port is subject to change and the port can be found in server.js fileat the app.listen() call.